ideapark/career/container/istio/istio.md

     namespaces: ["tutorial"]
 ```

+- OFF

-• OFF: Istio authorization is disabled.
+Istio authorization is disabled.

+- ON

-• ON: Istio authorization is enabled for all services in the mesh.
+Istio authorization is enabled for all services in the mesh.

+- ON_WITH_INCLUSION

-• ON_WITH_INCLUSION: Enabled only for services and name‐ spaces specified in the inclusion field.
+Enabled only for services and name‐ spaces specified in the inclusion field.

+- ON_WITH_EXCLUSION

-• ON_WITH_EXCLUSION: Enabled for all services in the mesh except the services and namespaces specified in the exclusion field.
+Enabled for all services in the mesh except the services and namespaces
+specified in the exclusion field.

 ```yaml
 ---